What our “Which MAC Grant should I apply for?” to learn more about the types of funding available for individual artists.

-The Artist Fellowship Program provides grants of up to $5,000 to individual artists of many different artistic disciplines to support professional development or the creation of new work.
-Artist Fellowships are highly competitive and do not require a cash match.
+The Artist Fellowship Program provides grants of up to $5,000 to individual artists of many different artistic disciplines to honor Mississippi Artists who demonstrate the ability to create exemplary work in their chosen field.
+Fellowships are awards of artist merit and are highly competitive.

 Individual Project Grants – NEW!

 Project Grants for Individuals provide funding to support ideas and projects organized by or for artists in Mississippi.
-These grants of $2,000 each (no match required) are given to individuals to support innovation, to propel artist’s careers and to encourage collaboration between artists and communities.
+These grants of $2,000 each are given to individuals to support innovation, to propel artist’s careers and to encourage collaboration between artists and communities.

 Folk Arts Apprenticeship